wp-plugins/facebook-social-plugin-widgets/readme.txt

 = 1.1 =
 * Adds an additional filter to lanaguage attributes to render the xmlns:fb="..." <head> attributes (required for IE support)

+= 1.2 =
+* Support for height in the like widget

 == Upgrade Notice ==
 = 1.1 =
 * Adds support for IE.

+= 1.2 =
+* Upgrade to add height control to the like box widget